-In the autumn of 1929, as the oil paint was drying on American Landscape, the stock market crashed, paving the way to The Great Depression.
-Before long vehicle production at the Rouge plummeted by 75 percent and its workforce was cut in half.
+While the oil paint was still drying on American Landscape, the stock market crashed, paving the way to The Great Depression.
+Auto production plummeted by 75 percent and “The Rouge” cut its workforce in half.

-The Rouge jumpstarts Diego Rivera’s American masterpiece
+The Rouge jumpstarts the best work of Diego Rivera’s career

 I made thousands of sketches of towering blast furnaces, serpentine conveyor belts, impressive scientific laboratories….and of the people who worked them.
 I was afire with enthusiasm.